Today’s watch list includes DENTSPLY SIRONA Inc. (NASDAQ:XRAY) stock

 Sponsored

-Further, it is important to consider XRAY stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.55.Likewise, its price to free cash flow for the last twelve months stands at 13.50.
-XRAY’s price to book ratio for the most recent quarter was 1.31, resulting in an 19.13 price to cash per share for the period.
+Further, it is important to consider XRAY stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.57.Likewise, its price to free cash flow for the last twelve months stands at 13.50.
+XRAY’s price to book ratio for the most recent quarter was 1.42, resulting in an 17.98 price to cash per share for the period.

 How does DENTSPLY SIRONA Inc. (XRAY) stock rate among analysts?
 Buy, sell, or hold?